 - You can taste test it to see if there are any lumps or a funny texture - If there's lumps in it, or the gelatine hasn’t dissolved fully then the mix isn’t hot enough to melt it fully, so turn the heat back on for a little longer until it is done!

 - Pour into whatever you are serving in, cover with clingfilm and refrigerate for at least 5 hours or overnight until set.

 - Decorate with whipped cream, grated chocolate, and some more Terry's Chocolate Orange segments!

 - I used my Kilner Jars to serve my desserts in - I make sure they are clean by running them through a hot dish washer cycle before using them, but as the mixture is only in there for a couple of days, and the desserts are stored in the fridge, the 'sterilisation' of the jars really isn't important!

 - I find gelatine is a funny one because you can use more or less depending on how firm you want the mixture but the general rule is…

 - Firm Jelly: use 7 grams of gelatin to 250ml of liquid

 - Tender Jelly: use 7 grams of gelatin to 500ml of liquid

 - Delicate Jelly: use 7 grams of gelatin to 750ml of liquid

-These desserts last for 2 days, in the fridge, or you can freeze them for up to 2 months!
+- These desserts last for 2 days, in the fridge, or you can freeze them for up to 2 months!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.